 Semibalanus balanoides are often quick to colonize available gaps on intertidal rocky shores.
 Bennell (1981) observed that barnacles that were removed when the surface rock was scraped off in a barge accident at Amlwch, North Wales returned to pre-accident levels within 3 years.
 Petraitis & Dudgeon (2005) also found that Semibalanus balanoides quickly recruited (present a year after and increasing in density) to experimentally cleared areas within the Gulf of Maine, that had been dominated by Ascophyllum nodosum previously.
 However, barnacles are gregarious and larvae settle within areas where adults are present (Knight-Jones & Stevenson, 1950).
 Recolonization of Patella vulgata on rocky shores is rapid as seen by the appearance of limpet spat six months after the Torrey Canyon oil spill reaching peak numbers 4-5 years after the spill.
 However, although re-colonization was rapid, the alteration to the population structure (size and age class) persisted for about 15 years because of the complex cycles of dominance involving limpets, barnacles and algae (Hawkins & Southward, 1992; Lewis & Bowman, 1975).
 The ability of these species to recolonize a habitat after the negative effects of a pressure vary.

 However, Ascophyllum nodosum takes a long time to recover and provides suitable habitat for the associated understorey community (Pocklington et al., 2018).
 Pocklington et al. (2018) examined community disturbance after removal of 100%, 50%, 245% and 0% of Ascophyllum nodosum fronds (but not holdfasts).
 They concluded that a pulse disturbance (frond removal) of 50% loss of fronds increased the temperature under the canopy significantly and decreased the abundance of mobile invertebrates such as Littorina obtusata.
 Sessile taxa such as Osmundia pinnatifida and encrusting corallines could withstand a 75% loss of fronds but declined by half if 100% were removed.
 Therefore, the recovery of this biotope hinges on the recovery of the sufficient cover of the Ascophyllum nodosum canopy.

 Resilience assessment.
 Ascophyllum nodosum has high egg and juvenile mortality rates, slow growth, and can take over five years to reach reproductive maturity.
-Small scale perturbations (e.g. frond removal; Keser et al., 1981; Pocklington et al., 2018) and small scale clearances (e.g. Cervin et al., 2005; Jenkins et al., 1999, 2004; Petraitis & Dudgeon, 2005) have been shown to affect the community significantly.
+Small scale perturbations (e.g. frond removal; Keser et al., 1981; Pocklington et al., 2018) and small scale clearances (e.g. Cervin et al., 2005; Jenkins et al., 1999, 2004; Petraitis & Dudgeon, 2005) have been shown to affect intertidal communities significantly.
+In this subtidal biotope, the understorey of red algae is sparse and would not suffer desiccation, bleaching or temperature extremes typical of intertidal communities.
 Minor disturbances that result in the cutting of the frond only may allow regrowth in within two to three years depending on the length remaining, shelter and grazing pressure, based on Keser et al. (1981) and Phillippi et al. (2014).
-However, even small scale disturbances similar to the clearance studies (i.e. the removal of small patches, flush with the substratum and/or including the holdfast, within the bed), may require over 12 years for partial recovery of the Ascophyllum canopy and its associated community (Jenkins et al., 1999; 2004; Cervin et al., 2005).
-Fucus vesiculosus and Fucus serratus colonized space left by the removal of Ascophyllum after 3-4 years (Jenkins et al., 1999; 2004).
-Therefore, Fucus vesiculosus cover would probably recover within a few years but the dominant Ascophyllum canopy would take considerably longer.
+However, even small scale disturbances similar to the clearance studies (i.e. the removal of small patches, flush with the substratum and/or including the holdfast, within the bed), may require over 12 years for partial recovery of the Ascophyllum canopy (Jenkins et al., 1999; 2004; Cervin et al., 2005).
 Mass mortality due to ice scour (Åberg (1992a,b) or thermal effluent (Keser et al., 2005) would probably require over 18 years for partial, if any, recovery (Keser et al., 2005).
-Therefore, where resistance to a specific pressure is assessed as Medium (<25% loss) or Low (25-75% loss) or 'None' (>75% loss) then resilience is probably 'Low' (10-25 years).
+Therefore, where resistance to a specific pressure is assessed as Medium (<25% loss) or Low (25-75% loss) or 'None' (>75% loss) then resilience is probably 'Low' (10-25 years) based on the time required for the recovery of the Ascophyllum canopy alone.
 An exception is made for permanent or ongoing (long-term) pressures where recovery is not possible as the pressure is irreversible, and resilience is assessed as 'Very low' by default.